ShriramGH/Advanced-C-Lab-Manual/module 11.md

-EXP NO:23 C PROGRAM TO WRITE THE LOGIC FOR THE REQUESTS.
+EXP NO:23 C PROGRAM TO WRITE THE LOGIC FOR THE REQUESTS
 Aim:
 To write a C program to write the logic for the requests